redwoodjs/redwood/packages/cli/src/lib/merge/README.md

 ## Usage

 This library provides single entry point, `merge()`, which takes three arguments: the "base" source code as a string, the "extension" source code as a string, and a merge strategy.
-It returns the result of merging the base and extension code using the merge strategy.
-A merge strategy is an object with 1) an optional `identifier` object, and 2) Any number of node-reducers, with names corresponding to Babel's AST node types.
+It returns a string, the result of merging the base and extension code.
+A merge strategy is an object with 1) an optional `identity` function, and 2) Any number of node-reducers, with names corresponding to Babel's AST node types.

-`identifier` is a function used to label AST nodes in both files.
-If two AST nodes have the same label, they will be merged by the corresponding node-reducer, if it exists in your strategy. `identifer` takes a Babel NodePath and returns a string that identifies the given NodePath in a particular way.
-If `identifier` is not defined for your strategy, `semanticIdentity` is used by default.
+`identity` is used to label AST nodes in both files.
+If two AST nodes have the same label, they will be merged by the corresponding node-reducer, if it exists in your strategy. `identity` takes a Babel NodePath and returns a string that identifies the given NodePath in a particular way.
+If `identity` is not defined for your strategy, `semanticIdentity` is used by default.
 It is explicitly named in the following examples for clarity.

 Let's take a look at a sample invocation of `merge`.